Ecumenical Patriarch of Constantinople: Relationship with the Republic of Turkey

 After the proclamation of the Republic of Turkey on 29 October 1923, the Turkish state only recognises the patriarch as the spiritual leader of the Greek minority in Turkey, and officially refers to him as the "Greek Orthodox Patriarch of the Phanar" or "Roman Orthodox Patriarch of Constantinople" (Fener Rum Ortodoks Patriği; Phanar is the neighbourhood in Istanbul where the patriarchate is located).
 According to Turkish law, still in force today, he is subject to the authority of the Republic of Turkey; however, Turkey allows the Standing Synod of Metropolitan Bishops to elect the patriarch.
 To be electable, Turkish law requires the candidates to be Turkish citizens.
 Since the establishment of modern Turkey, the position of the ecumenical patriarch has been filled by Turkish-born citizens of Greek ethnicity.
 As nearly all Greek Orthodox have left Turkey (see Population exchange between Greece and Turkey and Istanbul Pogrom), this considerably narrows the field of candidates for succession.

 Human rights groups have long protested against conditions placed by the secular government of Turkey on the ecumenical patriarch, a religious office.
 The same policy also applied to the institution of the Islamic Caliphate, which was abolished by Turkey.
 For example, the ecumenical status accorded him traditionally within Eastern Orthodoxy, and recognized previously by the Ottoman governments, has on occasion been a source of controversy within the Republic of Turkey.
 This policy results in problems in the function of the patriarchate, since clergy coming from abroad are not eligible to apply for residence and work permits.
 In its early days the Turkish state promoted a rival Turkish Orthodox Patriarchate, whose congregation, however, has remained limited.

 Expropriation of Church property and the conditions of state control imposed on the Orthodox Theological School of Halki that have led to its closure by the Patriarchate, are also cited by human rights groups.
 However, in 2004 Patriarch Bartholomew, with the help of the Turkish government, succeeded, after eighty years, in altering the composition of the twelve-member Standing Synod of Metropolitan Bishops in Constantinople so that it can include six bishops from outside Turkey.
 He has also been convening biennially in Constantinople convocations of all bishops in his jurisdiction.

 The Ecumenical Patriarchate of Constantinople has suffered attacks from 1993 to 2004, including desecration of patriarchal cemeteries as well as assaults on the ecumenical patriarch.

-After the protests from Turkey, the signature of the Ecumenical Patriarchate has been removed from the statement of the June 2024 Ukraine peace summit.
+After the protests from Turkey, the signature of the Ecumenical Patriarchate was removed from the statement of the June 2024 Ukraine peace summit.